 Sweet Picnic Treats

 No picnic menu is complete without something sweet.
-These easy recipes are made to travel and simple to share.
+These easy recipes are made to travel and are simple to share.

 Strawberry Peach Crisp